 (3.8 / 5)

 When you review microbrand watches you tend to stumble upon a lot of different and crazy watches.
 What can make a microbrand stand out is usually its value propostion, unique design, or both.
-This will be the first time i review a “themed” watch.
+This will be the first time i review a “themed” watch, mixing sporty, dressy and something else together (like the AEVIG Thor).
 If you consider diving a theme, then forget the last statement, but otherwise get ready for an in detail look at a knights and dragons themed watch!

 In this review i will be taking a closer look at the Valimor Caliburnus (Non-Date) – Lapis Lazuli, with the metal strap and the quite unique leather strap.
 From waht i have heard, the owner of this brand has worked with watches for many years, and assembles them himself (or supervises the team that does it), so i should be in for a treat!

 The watch comes in a very unique plastic cylinder, with the same dragon scale pattern you see on the watch.
 It’s cool that they keep design concistency across all of their products, but the box itself is not very fancy, but i wouldn’t expect more for this price range and i am not willing to pay more for a nicer box.